catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

   | object_count | 1                                     |
   +--------------+---------------------------------------+

-We can also confirm that our other restricted user still has no access to the container that we just modified.
+We can also confirm that our second restricted user still has no access to the container that we just modified.

 .. code-block:: bash